 There are so many life skills you could learn.
-Being a better listener, viagra buy speaking more honestly, information pills being compassionate, page practicing gratitude and being kind are just a few of the ways you can make a difference in the world and on the people around you.
+Being a better listener, speaking more honestly, being compassionate, practicing gratitude and being kind are just a few of the ways you can make a difference in the world and on the people around you.

 However, there is one practice that will really shift how you relate to yourself, others, and the world.

 When you become curious you shift into a space of openness.
 A curious person is an observer paying attention to the sites, sounds and experiences happening at any given moment.